sairajdillikar/Motion-Planning-and-Control-of-Multi-Arm-Robot-for-In-Orbit-Operations/README.md

     source devel/setup.bash

 Use the above two commands for a launching a new terminal, as executing simulation for each different locomotion requires only two main commands:
-1. For launching the simulation.
+1. For launching the simulation (`roslaunch`).
-2. 2.
-To run the script with its respective control algorithm.
+2. To run the script with its respective control algorithm (`rosrun`).

 ### Execute Serial (a) Locomotion:

-Terminal 1:
+Terminal-1:

     roslaunch simplified_df_bot_description execute_serial_locomotion.launch

-Terminal 2:
+Terminal-2:

     rosrun simplified_df_bot_description exe_serial_coordmotion_1